'Expensive failure': NZ's cost per prisoner hits $150,000 a year

 "The only thing he keeps mentioning every single time is prison population ... that's his one measure of success."

-"Unfortunately, if offending in the community has gone up, and violence in prisons has skyrocketed, clearly you haven't improved anything", he said.
+"Unfortunately, if offending in the community has gone up, and violence in prisons has skyrocketed, clearly you haven't improved anything," he said.

 "Prisons are expensive, it's a necessary evil ... [but] are we getting value for money?"